 If you step back a little there's an interesting question to answer here.

-prefix_range and PostgreSQL Range Type?
+PostgreSQL Range Type?
 Given the names it seems

 like a pretty good candidate.